Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 5.7.1	Incident and compromise handling procedures
 The Actalis’ Information Security Management System (ISMS), compliant with ISO/IEC 27001, also includes incident and compromise handling procedures.
 The management of an information security incident is handled by follow-ing a multi-stage procedure coordinated by an internal committee (Committee for Security and Crisis Management, later on "Committee") composed of figures of various responsibilities and members of the senior management.
 The process is articulated into several phases described below:
 •	Detection: phase in which any person (employee, collaborator or any interested party) who detects a possible incident communicates it to the Committee.
-The Committee ensures that the report is as detailed as possible and that those who have encountered the problem do not take any action auto¬nomously.
+The Committee ensures that the report is as detailed as possible and that those who have encountered the problem do not take any action autonomously.
 •	Identification and analysis: the Committee takes charge of the report and assesses whether it is actually a security incident.
 If so, it evaluates its severity and proceeds with the following phases.
 Otherwise, it just closes the incident.
-•	Containment: in this phase, the harmful effects caused by the incident are contained as much as pos¬sible, in order to prevent them from spreading to other areas of the organization.
+•	Containment: in this phase, the harmful effects caused by the incident are contained as much as possible, in order to prevent them from spreading to other areas of the organization.
 •	Collection of evidence: phase in which the evidence is sought for and collected in order to attach it to the documentation of the incident in case of possible legal consequences or for the need to proceed with more in-depth investigations.
 All the evidences are collected following guidelines which aim to guarantee a correct and reliable collection.
 •	Removal and Recovery: phase in which the cause of the damage is removed and the systems affected are reactivated, through the recovery procedures, allowing the systems and users to return to work.
 •	Incident closure and Notification: once the recovery phase is over, the incident is closed.
 In this phase, the incident closure is notified to the involved managers.